Panakotta00/FicsIt-Networks/README.md

 You can find the detailed progress in the [project board](https://github.com/CoderDE/FicsIt-Networks/projects/1).

 - fixing some bugs
+- truck station API
+- instance properties for Library
 - add new sensors (like truck or player sensors)
 - microcontrollers
-- floppy disks
 - inter computer communication
-- monitor
 - computer power consumption
 - tune and make improvements to general concepts and performance
 - adding support for a visual scripting language